Alexander the Great, who lived from July 356 BC to June 323 BC, was an intrepid conqueror and one of the most brilliant military generals in history.

-But more importantly, he laid the cultural foundations for the establishment of the ancient Hellenistic world, all the way from Alexandria in Egypt to the borders of India.
+More importantly, however, he laid the cultural foundations for the establishment of the ancient Hellenistic world, all the way from Alexandria in Egypt to the borders of India.

-However, after years of never-ending war across the Near East, the mighty general finally turned back toward home at the demand of his homesick troops.
+However, after years of never-ending war across the Near East, the mighty general finally made his way back home at the demand of his homesick troops.

-Alexander the Great died in Babylon in 323 BC, the city which he planned to establish as his capital, before he could execute a series of planned campaigns which would have begun with an invasion of Arabia.
+Alexander the Great died in Babylon, the city which he planned to establish as his capital, in 323 BC before he could execute a series of planned campaigns that would have begun with an invasion of Arabia.

 Before his untimely death, the son of Philip of Macedon founded some twenty cities which bore his name, most notably Alexandria in Egypt.
 Alexander’s policy of settling Greek colonists in conquered lands and cities, and the resulting spread of Greek culture in the East, resulted in a new Hellenistic civilization.

-Here are some of the most important cities he founded all over the known world of the time.
+Here are some of the most important cities he founded across the known world of the time.

-The second-largest city in Egypt was was founded around a small, ancient Egyptian town in about the year 332 BC.
+The second-largest city in Egypt was founded around a small, ancient Egyptian town around the year 332 BC.